December 29, 2025 (5mo ago)

 • docs/edge-cases/tippr-edge-cases.md - 40+ scenarios that would break the app

-20 minutes in.
-I hadn't written a single line of code.
-Hadn't even opened VS Code.
+Twenty minutes in, I still hadn't written a single line of code, and I hadn't even opened VS Code.

-This is where traditional development would start.
-Set up React, install dependencies, create components, wire up state, handle edge cases, debug, repeat.
+In a normal project this is where the real work would begin: set up React, install dependencies, create components, wire up state, handle edge cases, debug, repeat.

 Instead, I typed one sentence: